You should learn Vim!

 The added time spent on programming probably also had and has a positive impact on my continued learning how to program.

-How I got into Vim and got better with it
+#How I got into Vim and got better with it

 After my crash course, I installed/activated Vim mode in all my editors (I use PHPStorm and VSCode) and just forced myself to use it.
 After the first week (in which I felt very unproductive) I got used to it and quickly got back to the speed I had before.
+It clicked the first time I changed a file on a remote server.
+I felt so comfortable!
+And I was quick compared to before.
+This experience was what kept me going.

 I took another lesson from my brother.
 He showed me some more advanced motions and commands.
 But I plateaued quickly.
 Don’t get me wrong: I still got faster from day to day because I got used to it.
 Where I had to think in the beginning to hit the correct keys I can now mainly count on my muscle memory.